Six secrets of successful dressage with Matt Hicks.

 Stage 3 in our scales of training series shows Connection.
 Here we have wide and low hands.
 A horse with his head in the air means that the rider has no steering.
 Therefore, putting your hands lower and wider can help to get the horse’s head down and neck down and support him in his balance.

-This competition is in no way sponsored, endorsed or administered by, or associated, with Facebook.
-Competition closes Wednesday 24 May 7pm GMT.
+This competition is in no way sponsored, endorsed or administered by, or associated with, Facebook.
+Competition closes Thursday 27 June at 7pm GMT.
 Good luck! ...
 See MoreSee Less